Introduction

 and

 matrices with losses included directly in the matrices.
-The
+In the example,

 matrices contain a new column (named “Waste heat” by default) that shows